apache/juddi/juddi-examples/wsdl2uddi-lifecyle/README.txt

 So we got one Service, which one binding.
 Note that the descriptions were provided in the wsdl file using <wsdl:documentation> elements.

-6. Finally to undeploy the wsdl2uddi.war call
+7. Finally to undeploy the wsdl2uddi.war call

+From the distro use:

 mvn -Pdeploy cargo:undeploy

+when in src tree tomcat is in a different location, so use the deploydev profile:

+mvn -Pdeploydev cargo:undeploy

 This removes the HelloWorld WebService and removes the data from the UDDI server.